 This says that Salt's pillar should load some values for the proxy

-- In the pillar root for your base environment, create this file:
+In the pillar root for your base environment, create the

 In other words, if your REST service is listening on port 8000 on 127.0.0.1

 Accept your proxy's key on your salt-master

 salt-key -y -a p8000 The following keys are going to be accepted: Unaccepted Keys: p8000 Key for minion p8000 accepted.

 Now you should be able to ping your proxy.
 When you ping, you should see a log entry in the terminal where the REST service is running.

 The REST service implements a degenerately simple pkg and service provider as

 well as a small set of grains.
 To "install" a package, use a standard

 pkg.install.
 If you pass '==' and a verrsion number after the package